adventuretc/Spicetify-HideImages-Extension/readme.md

 ## The goal of the project:

 Have Spotify implement this same feature in their client.
+Currently, you can disable playing back explicit-rated content wich blocks _every_ song that has swearwords and doesn't prevent displaying of the associated artwork which is a far cry from what this extension provides or what an option to filter sexually explicit cover arts would provide.
+Steam also has this feature, at least the latter.

 ## Notes to self: